 The potatoes are hand-cut daily, fried in peanut oil, and so do not taste artificial.
 Lightly crisp, with a good bite.

-However, Time Magazine once reported that Five Guys’ French Fries contains 1,464 calories, and it was added to their list of “Top 10 Worst Fast Food Meals”.
+However, for weight-watchers, Time Magazine once reported that Five Guys’ French Fries contains 1,464 calories, and it was added to their list of “Top 10 Worst Fast Food Meals”.
 Oh-oh.

 Unit 1/2, Coventry Street, London W1D 7DH